appdotnet/api-spec/content/docs/resources/file/index.md

         <tr>
             <td><code>url</code></td>
             <td>string</td>
             <td>The full URL to this file.
-It may return a 404 if a file has been deleted.</td>
+It may return a 404 if a file has been deleted or if the url has expired.</td>
         </tr>
         <tr>
             <td><code>url_expires</code></td>